 There's no better option—you'll need to identify what's most important to you and make the best decision for your rental property.

-However, if you want to maximize your rental income, reduce your vacancy risk, occupy your rental with top-notch tenants, and enjoy a guaranteed paycheck every month, then Nomad is your best bet.
+If you want to maximize your rental income, reduce your vacancy risk, occupy your rental with top-notch tenants, and enjoy a guaranteed paycheck every month, then Nomad is your best bet.

 The choice is yours.